 If you have official park business

-Unloading tour groups
+Unloading and loading of tour groups

 The shuttle bus is free, however; a park entrance fee is required for Bandelier and can be purchased from the White Rock Visitor Center, the kiosk near the shuttle pick-up site in White Rock, or paid at the park visitor center upon arrival.
 See the shuttle schedule and map to the White Rock visitor center below.